NaveItay/collatz_conjecture_kubernetes_cluster/README.md

 ### Project stages:
 - A. Create a python apllication
 - B. Set up a kubernetes cluster and expose the apllication as a service.
-  - 1.Check if virtualization is supported in your machine
+  - 1. Check if virtualization is supported in your machine
-  - 2.Install docker desktop
+  - 2. Install docker desktop

 <p>
 <br />
 </p>

-###### 1. Create a python apllication
+###### Create a python apllication
 #
 ```
 from fastapi import FastAPI